DCOR-dev/dcor-docs/docs/sec_self_hosting/installation.rst

 Scratch Space
 =============
-It is important that you have some scratch space of at least 100 GB available on you system, so that the `ckanext-dc_serve` extension can create temporary condensed datasets before uploading them to S3.
-By default, the cache is located at `/data/tmp/ckanext-dc_serve` and is editable via the configuration option `ckanext.dc_serve.tmp_dir`.
+It is important that you have some scratch space of at least 100 GB available on you system, so that DCOR extensions can create temporary files.
+By default, the cache is located at `/cache`.
+The relevant configuration options are `ckanext.dc_serve.tmp_dir` and `ckanext.dcor_depot.tmp_dir`.

 Object Storage